robherley/snips.sh/docs/self-hosting.md

 ### Statsd Metrics

 At runtime, snips.sh will emit various metrics if the `SNIPS_METRICS_STATSD` is defined.
-This should be the full udp address with the protocol, e.g. `udp://localhost:8125`.
+This should be the full UDP address with the protocol, e.g. `udp://localhost:8125`.

 ### Build without Tensorflow

-In order to "guess" what language a snippet is, snips.sh will use [guesslang](https://github.com/yoeo/guesslang) (specifically [guesslang-go](https://github.com/robherley/guesslang-go)).
+In order to "guess" what language a snippet is, snips.sh will use [Guesslang](https://github.com/yoeo/guesslang) (specifically [guesslang-go](https://github.com/robherley/guesslang-go)).
 This requires the [`libtensorflow`](https://www.tensorflow.org/install/lang_c) C API.

 If you do not want tensorflow as a runtime dependency (or if your environment does not support it) you can build without the guesser activated with the `noguesser` build tag: